 — A web developer displays input on an error page (such as a customized 403 Forbidden page).
 If an attacker can influence a victim to view/request a web page that causes an error, then the attack may be successful.

 — A Web application that trusts input in the form of HTML IMG tags is potentially vulnerable to XSS attacks.
 Attackers can embed XSS exploits into the values for IMG attributes (such as SRC) that is streamed and then executed in a victim's browser.
-Note that when the page is loaded into a user's browser, the exploit will automatically execute.
+When the page is loaded into a user's browser, the exploit will automatically execute.

 — The software does not filter "JavaScript:" or other URI's (Uniform Resource Identifier) from dangerous attributes within tags, such as onmouseover, onload, onerror, or style.